kickingvegas/YmsCoreBluetooth/README.md

 ### tl;dr
 * ObjectiveC Block-based API for Bluetooth LE communication.
 * Operations (e.g. scanning, retrieval, connection, reads, writes) map to the data object hierarchy of CoreBluetooth.
-* You can build apps using CoreBluetooth faster.
+* You can build apps using CoreBluetooth [faster](http://yummymelon.com/ymsblog/sensortag-remote-control-for-itunes.html).
-<iframe width="420" height="315" src="http://www.youtube.com/embed/1WdYfYyXyv4" frameborder="0"allowfullscreen></iframe>

 ### A More Detailed Explanation